 The ranges that can be measured are the same for both models, and they feature the same screen and reading options.
 Those ranges are not sufficient for some specific purposes, but both Fluke models are all-round digital multimeters that are used reliably by professionals all over the world.

-Although the Fluke 115 and Fluke 117 look very similar, their users will get quite a different experience out of them.
-They’re both extremely well-priced all-round multimeters that are great value for money and will last for years.
+Although these two Flue models look very similar, their users will get quite a different experience out of them.
+They’re both extremely well-priced all-around multimeters that are great value for money and will last for years.

 Can Fluke 115 measure temperature?